Utilerain/godot-tdlib/README.md

 ## Usage

 This library can be used to create games or applications for integration or create alternative Telegram clients through Telegram Database Api.
+Look **[example](https://github.com/Utilerain/godot-tdlib/tree/master/example)** for discover.

 ## Build